 While cardholders like Hawkins love the card for all of its benefits and perks, a $250 annual fee might be a lot to swallow.
 If you’d prefer to spend less on a credit card annual fee, you might be better off with the Delta SkyMiles® Gold American Express Card: it has a $0 introductory annual fee for the first year, then $99.
 (See rates & fees).

 There is no companion certificate with the Gold card, but cardholders still receive a free first checked bag on Delta flights and a 20% discount on in-flight purchases aboard flights operated by Delta.
 It also earns 2 miles per dollar on eligible Delta purchases, as well as on restaurants and groceries at U.S. supermarkets.
 It earns 1 mile per dollar on everything else.
-It’s offering a sign-up bonus of 70,000 Bonus Miles after spending $2,000 on purchases in your first 3 months.
-Offer expires 11/10/2021.
+It’s offering a sign-up bonus of 40,000 Bonus Miles after spending $1,000 on purchases in your first three months.
+Plus, earn up to $50 back in statement credits for eligible purchases at U.S. restaurants with your card within the first 3 months of membership.

 Delta SkyMiles® Platinum American Express Card